© Crown copyright 2017

 HTML5 (either the HTML or XML formulation) must be used for all new services that produce documents for viewing online through a browser.
 For services currently using HTML 4.01 or XHTML 1.0 for producing government documents for viewing, there is no requirement to invest in converting to HTML5 merely to comply with this standards profile.
 For HTML5, HTML 4.01 and XHTML 1.0 documents, the primary consideration is the production of valid HTML.

-PDF/A must be used for static versions of documents produced for download and archiving that are not intended for editing, in particular PDF/A-1 and PDF/A-2.
-PDF/A-3 should not be used.
-(PDF/A is a profile of PDF 1.4 and PDF 1.7).
+PDF/A must be used for static versions of documents produced for download and archiving that are not intended for editing.
+These can be PDF/A-1 or PDF/A-2.
+You should not use PDF/A-3.

 Where editable information is required the approach must be as set out in the sharing and collaborating on government documents standards profile.